simonpacis/Dungeons-of-Arvum/roadmap.md

 20-30 different weapons, 5-10 different spells, armor + shield, buffs and debuffs.
 A much steeper learning curve, but potentially much more rewarding gameplay.
 Monster death respawns through certain items, no player death respawn.
+Items are locked to levels not based on rarity, but individually.

 The following is the old roadmap from back in the day.
 Still relevant, but not the focus atm.